-Wilhelmina and Wallace Holladay founded the National Museum of Women in the Arts when they donated more than 250 works by women artists.
-Since the museum’s opening in 1987, the collection has grown to include the works of more than 800 artists from 28 countries.
+The National Museum of Women in the Arts is located in the heart of Washington, DC and is the only museum in the world dedicated solely to celebrating the artistic achievements of women.
+The museum's permanent collection features more than 3,000 works of art including a wide range of styles and media by women from the 16th century to the present.
+Wilhelmina and Wallace Holladay founded the museum when they donated more than 250 works by women artists.
+Since it’s opening in 1987, the collection has grown to include the works of more than 800 artists from 28 countries.

 See Photos of the National Museum of Women in the Arts